 Treatment for Swollen Paws

-It would be best if you always took your dog to see their vet immediately.
-Once you have him checked out, you can then treat his swollen paw at home with some simple over the counter medications.
+It would be best if you always take your dog to the vet immediately.
+Once you have him checked out, you can treat his swollen paw at home with simple over-the-counter medications.
 These include:

 - An anti-inflammatory such as ibuprofen (you must check with your vet first before giving this medication, though),